Flynnkirk/SWE-Project/README.md

 # SWE-Project

 # Sprint #1:

-Covers a total of 6 use case stories.
+Covers one-third of use case stories.
 Functionality includes a splash screen, listing tasks, adding new tasks, and posting to a SQLite Database.

+# Sprint #2:

+Covers one-third of use case stories.
+Functionality includes a Calendar functionality, edit task functionality, and delete task functionality.

+# Sprint #3:

+Covers one-third of use case stories.
+Functionality includes Voice-to-text functionality and the addition of text originating from voice input.